Oil near six-year low; Brent trades at par to U.S. crude

 Gasoline and distillate stockpiles also rose, the API said.

-The Energy Information Administration's oil inventory report is due on Wednesday at 1530 GMT.
+The Energy Information Administration's oil inventory report is due on Wednesday at 10.30 a.m.
+ET.

 (Additional reporting by Robert Gibbons and Catherine Ngai in New York; Jonathan Saul and Claire Milhench in London; and Henning Gloystein in Singapore; Editing by Dale Hudson, John Stonestreet, Chris Reese, Marguerita Choy, Andrew Hay and Ken Wills)